HabanaAI/Model-References/PyTorch/computer_vision/detection/yolox/README.md

 | Gaudi  | 1.7.1             | 1.13.0          |

 ## Changelog
+### 1.10.0
+* Enabled mixed precision training using PyTorch autocast on Gaudi.
 ### Training Script Modifications
 The following are the changes made to the training scripts:

-1. Added source code to enable training on CPU.
+* Added source code to enable training on CPU.
-2. Added source code to support Habana devices.
+* Added source code to support Habana devices.

-   1) Enabled Habana Mixed Precision (hmp) data type.
+   * Enabled Habana Mixed Precision (hmp) data type.

-   2) Added support to run training in lazy mode.
+   * Added support to run training in lazy mode.

-   3) Re-implemented loss function with TorchScript and deployed the function to CPU
+   * Re-implemented loss function with TorchScript and deployed the function to CPU.

-   4) Enabled distributed training with Habana HCCL backend on 8 HPUs.
+   * Enabled distributed training with Habana HCCL backend on 8 HPUs.

-   5) mark_step() is called to trigger execution.
+   * mark_step() is called to trigger execution.

 ## Known Issues
 Eager mode is not supported.